Actions taken at the start of your super journey could help make a big difference to your post-career lifestyle.

-If you’ve had a few different jobs up until now – including any part-time ones while you were at school or uni – there’s a good chance you still have another super account (or more than one!).
-Keeping your super spread across a range of accounts can make it harder to keep track of over the long term and more importantly, it probably means you’re paying more fees than you need to be.
+If you’ve had a few different jobs up until now – including any part-time roles while you were at school or uni – there’s a good chance you still have another super account, or more than one.
+Keeping your super spread across a range of accounts can make it harder to keep track over the long term and more importantly, it probably means you’re paying more fees than you need to.

 Under the Super Co-contribution scheme, if you earn less than a certain amount and you add a bit extra to your super, the government may contribute up to $500 tax-free to help boost your super.

-You may also be eligible for a low income superannuation tax offset of up to $500 (not dependent on you contributing to your super).
+You may also be eligible for a low income superannuation tax offset of up to $500, which is not dependent on you contributing to your super.

-Find out more about these schemes in the Reference Guide: Boost your super.
+Find out more about these schemes in the Reference Guide: Contributing to your super.

 In this video, TAFE teacher Andrew explains what happens to your money once it is in your super, how you can add to it and how it can be invested.
 (Source: ASIC MoneySmart)